How Far in Advance Should You Book Flights? (2026 Guide)

 - What happens to flight prices in the last 2 weeks?

 - Prices almost always increase in the final 14 days before departure, especially for popular routes.
 Airlines know remaining seats will be purchased by business travelers or urgent buyers with low price sensitivity.
-Last-minute domestic fares average 20-40% higher than optimal-window prices.
+Last-minute domestic fares average significantly higher than optimal-window prices.

 - When should I book Thanksgiving flights?